mcci-catena/MCCI-Catena-PMS7003/README.md

 ## Additional code for dashboards

-Check the [extra](./extra) directory for JavaScript code for calculating AQI, decoding data from LoRaWAN messages, and Node-RED and Grafana assets for presenting the data using the [docker-ttn-dashboard](https://github.com/mcci-catena/docker-ttn-dashboard).
+Check the [extra](./extra) directory for JavaScript code for calculating AQI, decoding data from LoRaWAN messages, and Node-RED and Grafana assets for presenting the data using the [`docker-ttn-dashboard`](https://github.com/mcci-catena/docker-ttn-dashboard).

 ## Useful references

 The US laws defining PM2.5 can be found [here](https://www.law.cornell.edu/cfr/text/40/50.13).

-See [acicn.org psm5003-7003](http://aqicn.org/sensor/pms5003-7003/) for some useful information and guidance on how to use the PMS7003 sensor for outdoor air quality measurments.
+See [acicn.org psm5003-7003](http://aqicn.org/sensor/pms5003-7003/) for some useful information and guidance on how to use the PMS7003 sensor for outdoor air quality measurements.

 For information on converting PM2.5 and PM10 to AQI numbers, this website has good background: [How is the Air Quality Index AQI calculated?](https://stimulatedemissions.wordpress.com/2013/04/10/how-is-the-air-quality-index-aqi-calculated/).
 However, many of the links in that article are broken.
 The US EPA site references are not current.